ImFlog/schema-registry-plugin/README.md

 This plugin requires Gradle 8.0 or later (kotlin minimum version required by downstream libraries).

-The plugin relies on two libraries that are not available on common repositories, you will have to add them to your `buildscript`:
+The plugin relies on a confluent library that is not available on common repositories, you will have to add it to your `buildscript`.

-* one developed by confluent for which you need to add the `https://packages.confluent.io/maven/`
-* one developed by myself to add new capability to Avro for which you need to add the `https://jitpack.io`

 <div class="tabbed-code-block">
   <details open>